At a glance

 This card requires good credit.

 - No Annual Fee.
-U.S. Bank Business Edge Select Rewards has no annual fee.
+U.S. Bank Business Select Rewards has no annual fee.
 This is great news for frugal cardholders whose main goal is to maximize the value of their earned rewards and conserve their hard-earned dollars for more important things like paying for everyday business purchases.

 - Choose From Three Broad 2x Categories.
 This card’s 2x categories are quite expansive: everyday business expenses, travel expenses (broadly defined), and automotive expenses (equally broadly defined).
 You can choose the category that best fits your business’s needs and spending patterns, boosting your return on spending by a small but meaningful amount each month.